Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

-At lower bandwidths, transmission delay constitutes a larger fraction of the overall completion time, causing bandwidth optimized approaches to surpass \name at approximately 4\,MiB.
-As bandwidth increases, the relative impact of congestion diminishes, allowing the performance advantage of \name to persist for larger message sizes, extending up to 64\,MiB for networks operating at 2.4\,Tb/s and 3.2\,Tb/s.
-These results indicate that \name consistently achieves better performance at high bandwidth, whereas bandwidth-optimized algorithms dominate in low-bandwidth regimes.
-Regardless of network bandwidth, \name remains the best-performing latency-optimal algorithm. \paragraph{Performance on Power-of-Three Tori} The communication pattern of \name supports AllReduce on arbitrary network sizes.
-However, its optimal performance is achieved on networks with dimensions sizes of powers of three, under which \name operates most efficiently.
-In Fig.~\ref{fig:27x27}, we analyze the completion time improvement of \name on a $27\times27$ torus network.
-For small message sizes, the comparison with Bruck matches earlier results of 5\% improvement.
-Notably, for larger message sizes, \name significantly outperforms both Bucket and Bruck, achieving a 10\% performance gain for messages larger than 32\,KiB and exceeding 50\% for messages larger than 512\,KiB.
-Even at 32\,MiB, \name continues to outperform Bucket and Bruck more than 40\%, with Bucket only matching the performance of \name at 128\,MiB.
-These results highlight the advantage of \name over all existing approaches on power-of-three network topologies for messages up to 128\,MiB.
+\textbf{Power-of-Three Tori: } The communication pattern of \textsc{Trivance} supports AllReduce on arbitrary network sizes.
+However, its optimal performance is achieved on networks with dimension sizes of powers of three, under which \textsc{Trivance} operates most efficiently.
+In Figure~\ref{fig:27x27}, we analyze the completion time improvement of \textsc{Trivance} on a $27\times27$ torus network.
+For small AllReduce sizes, \textsc{Trivance} consistently performs better than Bruck or Swing.
+Notably, for larger AllReduce sizes, \textsc{Trivance} significantly outperforms all baselines, achieving a 10\% performance gain for messages larger than 512\,KiB and exceeding 50\% for messages larger than 2\,MiB.
+Even at 32\,MiB, \textsc{Trivance} continues to outperform all baselines by more than 40\%, with Bucket only matching the performance of \textsc{Trivance} at 128\,MiB.
+These results highlight the advantage of \textsc{Trivance} over all existing approaches on power-of-three network topologies for messages up to 128\,MiB.